Trail Town & Waterfalls - Western Gorge Sights and Hikes

 Getting to Multnomah Falls

 Multnomah Falls is a must-see destination, especially if you haven't seen it before.
 620' tall in two drops with a gorgeous bridge between, Multnomah Falls is Oregon's Mona Lisa...although it's a heck of a lot bigger than the Mona Lisa.

 Historic Columbia River Highway State Trail - *Opened September 28, 2018 after a year closed from impacts of the 2017 Eagle Creek fire.
-From the Columbia Gorge Express stop, this paved trail will take you 7.5 miles along a forested, car-free route to John B Yeon Trailhead.
+From the Columbia Gorge Express stop in Cascade Locks, this paved trail will take you 7.5 miles along a forested, car-free route to John B Yeon Trailhead.
 Hike it or bike it.
 Columbia Gorge Express has capacity for three bikes.
-To access the trail from the bus stop, head toward the Bridge of the Gods.
+To access the trail from the Cascade Locks bus stop, head toward the Bridge of the Gods.
 The trail entrance is under the bridge adjacent to the I-84 on-ramp to Portland (stay to the right to enter the trail).
-There are no services along the trail or at the Yeon Trailhead, and the Historic Columbia River Highway is still closed west of the Yeon Trailhead.
+There are no services along the trail or at the Yeon Trailhead.
+(There are restroom facilities at Ainsworth State Park and additional services at Multnomah Falls.
+Multnomah Falls is 13 miles from Cascade Locks.
+Both of these locations are on portions of the Historic Highway shared with vehicles.)
 Plan ahead for how long you intend to be out and when you need to turn back to Cascade Locks.
 Follow the link for additional details.

 Dry Creek Falls - From the Columbia Gorge Express stop, this easy, family-friendly hike brings you 2.8 miles one way to picturesque Dry Creek Falls cascading over columnar basalt.
 Follow the link for additional hike details.